Real Estate Commission: Licensing Requirements and Continuing Education

 (505) 222-9820 - Fax (505) 222-9886 - Toll Free (800) 801-7505

-Effective November 5, 2013, the New Mexico Department of Public Safety (DPS) is converting to an electronic Live Scan system of licensee fingerprinting and will no longer accept hardcopy fingerprint cards unless you are a broker who resides outside the state of New Mexico.
-New Mexico brokers will use the Live Scan digital fingerprinting system.
-Out of state brokers will use hardcopy fingerprint cards.
+Since November 5, 2013, the New Mexico Department of Public Safety (DPS) converted to an electronic Live Scan system of licensee fingerprinting and no longer accepts hardcopy fingerprint cards unless you are a broker who resides outside the State of New Mexico.
+New Mexico brokers use the Live Scan digital fingerprinting system.
+Out of state brokers use hardcopy fingerprint cards.
 The fingerprint cards included in renewal packets are for out of state brokers.

-Prior to being fingerprinted at one of the approved Live Scan sites (statewide site list attached), licensees will be required to register on the vendor web site at www.cogentid.com.
-Licensees will need the New Mexico Real Estate Commission identifier number, which is NM920263Z, to register.
+Prior to being fingerprinted at one of the approved Live Scan sites (statewide site list attached), licensees are required to register on the vendor web site at www.cogentid.com.
+Licensees need the New Mexico Real Estate Commission identifier number, which is NM920263Z, to register.
 Licensees may also register by phone at 1-877-996-6277.

-Because the fingerprints are being transmitted electronically, licensees using the Live Scan system will no longer have to mail hardcopy fingerprint cards to DPS.
-However, licensees should ask the Live Scan vendor to complete the Fingerprint Certification Form that is enclosed in the application and renewal packets as licensees will need to submit that form to the Commission along with their application or renewal form, as is currently required.
+Because the fingerprints are being transmitted electronically, licensees using the Live Scan system no longer have to mail hardcopy fingerprint cards to DPS.
+However, licensees should ask the Live Scan vendor to complete the Fingerprint Certification Form that is enclosed in the application and renewal packets as licensees will need to submit that form to the Commission along with their application or renewal form.
 The registration receipt provided by Cogent at the time of online registration is also an acceptable form of documentation to submit with licensure paperwork.

 Licensees outside New Mexico who do not have access to an approved Live Scan vendor may submit hardcopy fingerprint cards and payment to 3M Cogent at the following address: